magomimmo/modern-cljs/doc/tutorial-18.md

 and each associated value is a vector of the stringified tasks to be chained by the `do` task.

-> NOTE 7: that each command but the last has to contain the comma `,`
+> NOTE 7: Each command but the last has to contain the comma `,`
-> inside the stringified task name (e.g. `"clean,"`), otherwise the next
+> inside the stringified task name (e.g. `"clean,"`), otherwise the
-> string will be interpreted as an argument of the previous task
+> next string will be interpreted as an argument of the previous task
 > (e.g. "ring" "server-headless").

-> NOTE 8: to workaround the previous double CLJS code
+> NOTE 8: To workaround the previous double CLJS code
-> generation/compilation we just added the cljx` task before the
+> generation/compilation, we just added the cljx` task before the
 > `compile` one.

 To list all the available aliases in a project, just call `lein help`